macaw-cad/dynamic-loading/README.md

 private static void AddModulesToServiceCollection(IServiceCollection services, IEnumerable<Assembly> assembliesToScan)
 {
-    // Search for this interface
+    // Search for IRegisterModule interface
     var interfaceType = typeof(IRegisterModule);

     // Search for the assemblies that implements the interfaceType and is a class